facelessuser/pymdown-extensions/docs/extensions/superfences.md

 ## Options

-By default, syntax highlighting settings will be sourced from CodeHilite if it is configured and `use_codehilite_settings` is enabled, but SuperFences' highlighting can be configure without and/or independently from CodeHilite.
-If CodeHilite is not configured, or if `use_codehilite_settings` is disabled, default settings will be used and can be configured via `pymdownx.highlight`.
+By default, syntax highlighting settings will be sourced from [CodeHilite][codehilite] if it is configured and `use_codehilite_settings` is enabled, but SuperFences' highlighting can be configure without and/or independently from CodeHilite.
+If CodeHilite is not configured, or if `use_codehilite_settings` is disabled, default settings will be used and can be configured via [`pymdownx.highlight`](./highlight.md).
 CodeHilite support will most likely be abandoned in the future, so keep that in mind when configuring.

 Option                         | Type   | Default              | Description
 ------------------------------ | ------ | -------------------- | -----------